 with the Kronecker delta $\delta_{ij}$ and using Einstein's summation convention.
 The scalar perturbations $\Psi$ and $\Phi$ depend on spacetime, and the scale factor $a$ on time.
 At the background level, Einstein's field equations yield the Friedmann equations governing the evolution of $a$.
 Restricting ourselves to cold dark matter, i.\,e.~ignoring relativistic matter contributions, the linear order field equations yield $\Psi = \Phi$ and

 with the mean mass density $\bar{\rho}_m$, the density contrast~$\delta$ and the conformal Hubble parameter $\H = \partial_\tau a/a$.
-On sub-horizon scales, the second term on the left-hand side is typically neglected, resulting in a Poisson-type equation,
+On subhorizon scales, the second term on the left-hand side is typically neglected, resulting in a Poisson-type equation,

 A point particle moving through spacetime will extremize its proper time.
 Consequently, its action reads